aarcThom/aarc-wiki/README.md

 # WELCOME TO THE AARC WIKI

-This documentation is meant to accompany **Computational Design** courses taught at the UBC SALA.
+This documentation is an ongoing project to record all my personal notes for my **Computational Design** courses taught at the UBC SALA.

 Eventually, as this project evolves, it is meant to be a general repository for architecture and design students and practitioners.